Tom Meighan

-Thomas Peter Meighan (/ˈmiːən/; born 11 January 1981) is an English singer and musician.
-He co-founded the rock band Kasabian in 1997 and was its lead vocalist until 2020.
+Thomas Peter Meighan (/ˈmiːən/; born 11 January 1981) is an English singer.
+He co-founded the rock band Kasabian in 1997 and was its lead vocalist until 2020, when he was removed due to a domestic assault conviction that year.

 With Meighan, Kasabian released six studio albums and enjoyed commercial success, including five number-one albums on the UK Albums Chart and four top-10 hits on the UK singles chart.
 He is said to have an intense and frenetic personality both on and off stage.
 He has been compared to Liam Gallagher, whom he has referred to as the "perfect frontman".
 He finished 13th in Radio X's poll of the greatest frontmen.

 Early life

 Thomas Peter Meighan was born in Blaby on 11 January 1981, the son of English nurse Patricia and Irish window cleaner Tom Meighan Sr. He attended Countesthorpe Leysland Community College.
 He passed Art and English Literature at school, but was ungraded for many other exams after failing to attend them.
 He enjoyed music ranging from Motown to hip-hop, and constantly sang Cypress Hill songs during his youth.
 He said, "It was a very musical house with Motown and a lot of soul music.
 That's what I grew up on.
 It was just a very loving house.
 It's got a very warm feeling."